 Abstract

-Introduction: China has an unusually high smoking rate, with more than 300 million smokers consuming 2.3 trillion cigarettes each year.
-Cultural norms and branding strategies, including use of local symbols and landmarks on cigarette packaging, may influence smoking behaviour.
-This study aimed to explore impact of local brand (LB) cigarette consumption among adult smokers in China, examining demographic factors and smoking patterns associated with LB smoking.
+Introduction: Smoking prevalence in China is exceptionally high, with over 300 million smokers consuming around 2.3 trillion cigarettes annually.
+Cultural norms and branding strategies, including the use of local symbols and landmarks on cigarette packaging, may influence smoking behaviors.
+This study aims to explore the impact of local brand (LB) cigarette consumption among adult smokers in China, examining demographic factors and smoking patterns associated with LB smoking.

-Methods: This study used data from International Tobacco Control (ITC) China Wave 5 survey conducted from November 2013 to July 2015 to analyze smoking behaviors of 6,642 current smokers from ten locations in China.
-The primary outcome was LB smoking status, and covariates included demographic characteristics, urban or rural residence, and smoking behavior.
-Multivariable logistic regression models adjusting for these covariates were used to estimate LB's propensity to smoke.
+Methods: Utilizing data from the Wave 5 International Tobacco Control (ITC) China Survey conducted between November 2013 and July 2015, this study analyzed the smoking behavior of 6,642 current smokers from ten locations across China.
+The primary outcome was LB smoking status, with covariates including demographic characteristics, urban/rural residence, and smoking behaviors.
+A multivariate logistic regression model adjusted for these covariates was employed to estimate the propensity of LB smoking.

-Results: The study found that 47.67% of current smokers preferred LB.
-Significant differences in LB smoking were observed among different demographic groups, with individuals aged 25–39 and 40–54 years, middle-income earners, and residents of residences with local businesses (LVs) having a higher likelihood of LB smoking.
-In contrast, LB smoking rates were lower among those with higher educational attainment and those living in urban areas.
-The geographical distribution of LB smoking varies significantly, suggesting that supply-side factors and targeted marketing strategies may have an influence.
+Results: The study found that 47.67% of current smokers preferred LBs.
+Significant differences in LB smoking were observed across demographic groups, with higher odds of LB smoking among individuals aged 25-39 and 40-54, those with medium income, and residents of areas with local ventures (LVs).
+Conversely, those with higher education levels and urban residents were less likely to smoke LBs.
+The geographical distribution of LB smoking varied significantly, suggesting a potential influence of supply-side factors and targeted marketing strategies.

-Discussion: The findings indicate that LB smoking is significantly affected by local production, which has implications for effectiveness of tobacco control policies.
-Research shows that smokers in provinces where LB cigarettes are produced are more likely to consume these brands, possibly due to local government incentives and protections.
-Furthermore, although sociodemographic factors such as age, income, and education level are important, association of these factors with LB smoking may be mediated by price and affordability considerations.
-The study highlights need for tobacco control policies to address local branding and marketing strategies to reduce smoking rates in China.
+Discussion: The findings indicate that LB smoking is significantly influenced by local production, with implications for the effectiveness of tobacco control policies.
+The study suggests that smokers in provinces producing LB cigarettes are more likely to consume these brands, likely due to local government incentives and protectionist measures.
+Additionally, sociodemographic factors such as age, income, and education level, while significant, may have their associations with LB smoking mediated by price and affordability considerations.
+The study highlights the need for tobacco control policies that address local branding and marketing strategies to reduce smoking prevalence in China.

 Introduction

-Nearly one-third of world's smokers (i.e., more than 300 million smokers) live in China, where an estimated 2.3 trillion cigarettes are consumed annually (1).
-According to 2018 China Global Adult Tobacco Survey (GATS), current smoking rate among people aged 15 and above in China is 2.1% for women and 50.5% for men (2).
-The high prevalence of smoking among Chinese men may be due to continued normalization of smoking in Chinese culture, where cigarettes are often used as a form of sharing or gifting for interpersonal relationships and generosity during festivals and weddings, as well as for business gifting.
-(3).
+Nearly one-third of all smokers in the world or over 300 million smokers reside in China, consuming an estimated 2.3 trillion cigarettes every year (1).
+According to the China Global Adult Tobacco Survey (GATS) in 2018, the prevalence of current smoking among Chinese aged 15 or older was 2.1% in women and 50.5% in men (2).
+The high prevalence of smoking in Chinese men might be due to the persistent normalization of smoking within Chinese culture, where cigarettes were commonly used as a form of sharing or gift-giving for interpersonal relationships and magnanimity during festivals and weddings, and as business favors (3).

-Due to richness of cigarette brands and varieties in China, cigarette brands may play a unique role in influencing smoking behavior of Chinese smokers.
-This is largely due to brand consolidation strategy of China National Tobacco Corporation (CNTC), which has a monopoly on Chinese cigarette market, accounting for 98% of domestic sales (4).
-From 1990 to 2013, China National Tobacco Corporation reduced its 2,000 cigarette brands to 90 brands (4).
-CNTC includes several major local/regional subsidiaries that produce flagship cigarette brands.
-These local brands (LB) are often packaged and advertised through use of symbols and images that represent regions and local landmarks.
-Smokers may use cigarette brands as symbols of their hometown, suggesting that they prefer cigarettes from their hometown to cigarettes from other regions (5).
+Branding of cigarettes may play a unique role in affecting the smoking behaviors of Chinese smokers due to the abundance of Chinese cigarette brands and their varieties.
+This was largely due to a brand consolidation strategy by the China National Tobacco Corporation (CNTC), which has a monopoly over China’s cigarette market, accounting for 98% of domestic sales (4).
+From 1990 to 2013, the CNTC reduced the 2,000 cigarette brands to 90 brands (4).
+The CNTC includes several major local/regional subsidiaries that manufacture flagship cigarette brands.
+These local brands (LB) often are packaged and advertised through the use of symbols and pictures that represent regions and local landmarks.
+Smokers may use cigarette brands as symbols of their home regions, suggesting that they prefer their home region’s cigarettes over others (5).